Information for All Applicants

-- A copy of your ACT score is also required of all applicants to be considered with other factors.
+- ACT score is considered with other factors.
 We will also accept the SAT.

-- All freshmen must take the ACT or SAT, however, the test is not the only criterion for admission.
+- All freshmen are required to submit a test score (ACT or SAT), however, the test is not the only criterion for admission.
 The admission test requirement may be waived if you have been out of high school for two or more years, are age 21 or older, or are an international student.

 - In addition to academic achievement, the Admissions Office will consider the following as part of the review of an application: leadership, volunteerism, personal statement, honors and awards, letters of recommendation, socio-economic background, extracurricular activities, diversity of personal background, work experience and military experience.